wp-plugins/shutter-reloaded-plus/readme.txt

 The plugin can also "auto-make" image sets for each Post, so when several posts are displayed on the "Home" page, links to images on each post will be in a separate set.
 See the built-in help for more information.

-Added keyboard controls, outside the image click closes the slideshow, image click goes to the next image, bigger, sprite icons, google analytics tracking.
-Darkens the current page and displays an image on top like Lightbox, Thickbox, etc. However this script is a lot smaller and faster.

 == Changelog ==

 = 0.5 =
-Fixed margin showing under the bottom bar
+= Fixed margin showing under the bottom bar
-Modifyed colors of overlayer and bar to black for a more crisp look Added Facebook Like Button for the current page in the bottom bar Option to only load it on single pages or posts
+= Modifyed colors of overlayer and bar to black for a more crisp look = Added Facebook Like Button for the current page in the bottom bar = Option to only load it on single pages or posts
-Fixed click outside the picture to close
+= Fixed click outside the picture to close
-Option to overwrite Nextgen Gallery's lightbox
+= Option to overwrite Nextgen Gallery's lightbox

 = 0.4 =
-Fixed overlayer not showing up upon install
+= Fixed overlayer not showing up upon install
-Fixed buttons which showed up smaller because of theme influence.
+= Fixed buttons which showed up smaller because of theme influence.
 Now they won't be affected by the theme used

 = 0.3 =
-Google Analytics integrations, each view of a picture will count as a view of the page
+= Google Analytics integrations, each view of a picture will count as a view of the page

 = 0.2 =
-Sprite icons as png file
+= Sprite icons as png file
-Remove css and js version to enable browser cache
+= Remove css and js version to enable browser cache

 = 0.1 =
-Bigger buttons than the default ones
+= Bigger buttons than the default ones
-Keyboard navigation, left-right arrows and close using Esc key Click on the picture to go to next picture
+= Keyboard navigation, left-right arrows and close using Esc key = Click on the picture to go to next picture
-Click outside the picture to close
+= Click outside the picture to close

 == Installation ==